-5.2 Dynamic Time Warping
+5.2 Dynamic time warping

-Although two input motions are similar, they may have different speed (time-scale).
+Although two input motions are similar, they may have different speed (timescale).
 To solve the issue, we first calculate dynamic time warping (DTW) input motions before extracting motion vectors and ONB functions.
-We adopt the distance function between two keyframes by following (Lee et al., 2010)
+We adopt the distance function between two keyframes by following [27]